 Children under the age of 18 months should sleep in a crib without any blankets, pillows, stuffed animals, bumper pads or other materials.

 Any bunk beds should have railings on both sides of the upper bed to prevent falls.
-Children who sleep in the top bunk must be old enough and mature enough to climb in and out of the bed safely and without assistance. safely.
+Children who sleep in the top bunk must be old enough and mature enough to climb in and out of the bed safely and without assistance.
 Generally, children under six years old should not have the top bunk.
 Beds with more than two tiers should not be used.

 What if our housing doesn’t meet these requirements?